wprichar/DevOPs-tooling/README.md

 In this stage, `npm install` is run to install dependencies and a commit message is sent to Slack with the webhooks.
 Check your Slack channel to view the commit message.
 It will tell you the name of the last commit being pushed into the pipeline under the name **incoming-webhook**.

-### Linting and unit test
+### Linting and unit test stage

-Syntax is checked by JSLint and CSSLint with the npm modules JSHint and CSSLint.
+In this stage, syntax is checked by JSLint and CSSLint with the npm modules JSHint and CSSLint.
 The test results are written to junit-xml, which can be seen in the **Tests** tab of **View logs and history**.

 You can configure JSLint by editing the **.jshintrc** file in the root directly of your DevOps Services project.
 For more examples, visit http://jshint.com/docs.

 The mocha test run is a simple test that creates a server and waits for callback that it was successful.
 Behavioral driven tests will be in the testing environment.

-### Push to test
+### Push to test stage

 This stage pushes the new version of Blue Messenger to a Cloud Foundry app with the test extension.
 A test Cloudant database is also created to properly demonstrate an enterprise toolchain where the production database is not linked until a production push happens.

-### Performance test with Blazemeter
+### Performance test stage

-In this tile, performance testing is completed with Taurus and Blazemeter.
+In the **Performance test with Blazemeter** tile, performance testing is completed with Taurus and Blazemeter.
 You can monitor the testing pass/fail status in **View logs and history**.
 Once the stage finishes, a link will load and you can view a graphical representation of your test results on the Blazemeter website.
 The scripts that are sent to Blazemeter for performance testing are in the **performanceTest.yml** file in the root directory of your DevOps Services project.
 In this configuration file, you set the pass/fail thresholds in **criteria** under **reporting**.
 You can change the milliseconds and duration of time in average response time (avg-rt) or the percentage of fails (fail) with the duration.

-### Sauce Labs selenium test with database check
+### Selenium test stage

-In this stage, a selenium test is run on the front end to send a message to the Cloudant test database using Sauce Labs.
+In the **Sauce Labs selenium test with database check** stage, a selenium test is run on the front end to send a message to the Cloudant test database using Sauce Labs.
 After that, a mocha test is run to check that there is a value in the newly created test database.
 The Sauce Labs artifacts are uploaded to the **ARTIFACTS** tab in **View logs and history**.
 The mocha test results are written to junit-xml, which you can view in the **TEST** tab in **View logs and history**.
 You can view the scripts run in this stage within the test/sauce folder in the root directory of your DevOps Services project.

-### Delete testing environment
+### Delete testing environment stage

-In this stage, the test application and database are deleted.
+In the **Delete testing environment** stage, the test application and database are removed.
 This is done to demonstrate resource considerations, but it is common for enterprise toolchains to leave their testing environment up 24/7.

-### Push to production using Active Deploy service and Appscan
+### Push to production stage

 At this point, the pipeline has gone through testing and the testing environment has been deleted.
 Now the goal is to push the new version of the Blue Messenger app to production using the Bluemix service **Active Deploy**.
 The Active Deploy service takes two running apps (the new and old version) and provides a zero-downtime transition.
-For more information on the service, view the Bluemix Docs at https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html.
+For more information on the service, view the [Active Deploy docs](https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html).

 After the deployment is finished, the last job completed is a REST API call to the bound **App Scan Dynamic Analyzer** service, which provides a security scan of your production application.
 After the API call, you can monitor the progress of the scan by clicking on the service in your application dashboard.
-For more information on the **App Scan Dynamic Analyzer**, view the Bluemix Docs at https://www.ng.bluemix.net/docs/#services/AppScanDynamicAnalyzer/index.html#AppScanDynamicAnalyzer.
+For more information on the service, view the [App Scan Dynamic Analyzer docs](https://www.ng.bluemix.net/docs/#services/AppScanDynamicAnalyzer/index.html#AppScanDynamicAnalyzer).

-### Monitoring
+### Monitor the app

 This pipeline provides three different sources of real-time data of your Blue Messenger in production.